 What environmental factors affect community health?
 How are public health programs developed and implemented?
 Which epidemiologic methodologies are used in the study of human population diseases?
-These are among the topics that students could expect to explore when they enroll in the Public Health Nursing specialization of Walden University's online RN-to-MSN program.
+These are among the topics that students could explore when they enroll in the Public Health Nursing specialization of Walden University's online RN-to-MSN program.
 Specialization courses could also focus on methods for assessing environmental health risks, types of environmental threats, public health research, and leadership strategies in public healthcare systems.
-In core courses, students will have the opportunity to learn about strategies for public health improvement, nursing informatics, patient care delivery, and healthcare regulations and legislation through classroom discussions and case study examinations.
+In core courses, students have the opportunity to learn about strategies for public health improvement, nursing informatics, patient care delivery, and healthcare regulations through classroom discussions and case study examinations.

 Financial Aid Available:

 Eligible students could be able to receive financial aid in the forms of grants, loans, and scholarships.
 Contact Walden University's financial aid office for more information.